Inverse limit of algebras #

 Instances For

-defined over two isomorphic index sets I
+If A i and B j defined over two isomorphic index sets I and J are isomorphic,

-is also), and such that the algebra maps
+such that J is a Preorder (which implies that I is also), and such that the algebra maps

-are functorial, then their inverse limits are also isomorphic.
+on B are functorial, then their inverse limits are also isomorphic.

 Equations